tayyabsaleem7756/ignicube/README.md

 ```

-Verify Node.js and npm installed perfactly.
-If system propmt version then you are good to go to next step
+Verify Node.js and npm installed perfectly.
+If system prompt version then you are good to go to next step

 ```sh
 node -v